dadoonet/spring-elasticsearch/README.md

 * Removed deprecated XML support
 * As a side effect of a previous removal (TransportClient), async initialization of the client has been removed.
 * Deprecated `setProperties(Properties)` method.
+* Add a wait for yellow health when creating a new index

 ### Changes in 7.1